NTkernell/Simple-Stats/README.md

 # Simple-Stats
-A Gorilla Tag mod wich gives you an overlay with some performance stats.
+A Gorilla Tag mod which gives you an overlay with some performance stats.